bens4lsu/theskinny-publish/Content/blog2/the-day-ted-nugent-killed-all-the-animals.md

 ---
 title: The Day Ted Nugent Killed All the Animals
 date: 2004-10-29 12:55
-description: Does anyone besides me like that song, <i>The Day Ted Nugent Killed All the Animals</i>?
+description: Does anyone besides me like that song, The Day Ted Nugent Killed All the Animals?
 The IPOD picked that song for me while I walked the dog last night.
 It got me thinking that someone could go out and put out a whole page explaining the cultural references in that tune.
 I'll go ahead and do it myself.
 tags: pop-culture, music
 id: 71
 ---